johnkochjr/PotaHunter_Desktop/README.md

    - Your grid square
 4. Click "Save QSO" to save the contact to your local database

+### Viewing Your Logbook

+1. Click "View Logbook" button or use File → View Logbook
+2. Browse all your logged QSOs in a sortable table
+3. **Edit a QSO**: Double-click any row to edit contact details
+4. **Delete QSOs**:
+   - Right-click single QSO → Delete QSO
+   - Select multiple QSOs (Ctrl/Cmd+Click) → Right-click → Delete X QSOs
+5. All changes are saved immediately to the database

 ### Exporting Your Log

 1. Click "Export Log (ADIF)" or use File → Export Log
 2. Choose a location to save your ADIF file
 3. The exported file can be imported into other logging software or uploaded to QRZ/LoTW

+### QRZ Integration Setup

+1. Go to Tools → Settings
+2. Enter your QRZ.com username and password
+3. Click "Test Credentials" to verify (requires active QRZ XML subscription)
+4. Click "Save" to enable real-time callsign lookups
+5. Click any spot to see operator information and QSL card (if available)

 ## Project Structure